The Difference Between Obsessions and Compulsions

 Requiring constant approval from people around them.

-OCD impacts between 2 and 3% of the population.
+OCD impacts between 2 and 3 percent of the population.
 It is an anxiety disorder and can be treated with medications and behavioral therapy.